-The researchers in this study wanted to learn if rotigotine worked in a large number of Chinese participants with advanced-stage Parkinson's disease.
+The researchers in this study wanted to learn if rotigotine worked in a large number of participants with early-stage Parkinson's disease.
 They also wanted to learn if the participants had any medical problems during the study.

-In people with Parkinson's disease, symptoms appear over time and slowly get worse.
+In people with early-stage Parkinson's disease, symptoms appear over time and slowly get worse.
 The most common symptoms are slowness of movement, uncontrollable shaking, and stiffness of muscles.
-Advanced-stage Parkinson's disease means that symptoms have gotten worse over time, and that patients are in need of treatment with a specific drug called levodopa.
-Levodopa is also called L-dopa.
-Doctors believe that the symptoms of Parkinson's disease are due to low levels of a molecule called dopamine in the brain.
-Treatments for Parkinson's disease work by increasing the levels or activity of dopamine in the brain.
-Over time, the effects of some treatments for Parkinson's disease can wear off.
-When this happens, people have time during the day when their Parkinson's symptoms get worse.
-This is known as "off" time.
+These types of symptoms related to movement are called motor symptoms.

-Rotigotine works by increasing dopamine activity in the brain.
-In this study, the researchers wanted to learn if rotigotine helped reduce the amount of "off" time in participants already getting treatment with L-dopa.
+Doctors believe that these motor symptoms are due to low levels of a molecule called dopamine in the brain.
+Rotigotine works by increasing the levels or activity of dopamine in the brain.
+In this study, the researchers wanted to find out if the participants had fewer motor symptoms after getting rotigotine through a skin patch.